-These challenges, while daunting, are not insurmountable given the assets we have to draw upon.
-Barre City has the raw materials (land, buildings, infrastructure, transportation systems, and an available workforce).
+Barre City faces many challenges in planning for the future.
+While these may be daunting, they are not insurmountable given the assets we have to draw upon.
+The City has land, buildings, infrastructure, transportation systems, and an available workforce.
 Our community has a tradition of entrepreneurship and a strong manufacturing heritage.
-The Main Street reconstruction project has already built on those assets, and is injecting a positive new energy into our city.
+The Main Street reconstruction project has already built on those assets, and is injecting a positive new energy into our city, along with the construction of City Place and the redevelopment of Enterprise Aly.